pnsn/station_metrics/station_metrics/metrics/power_10Hz.md

 properly corrected across the whole band.

 The value is taken from the nearest available period bin, not interpolated to exactly 0.1 s.
-The bin centre may therefore be a few percent away from the nominal period, consistently for a given sample rate.
+The bin center may therefore be a few percent away from the nominal period, consistently for a given sample rate.

 This is a single hour measurement read out of a PPSD object, not a probabilistic